Louis Jadot - Duc de Magenta Chassagne-Montrachet 1er Cru Morgeot Clos de la Chapelle (Monopole) 2019

 Wine rated (2021 guide) 95/100

 A very refined Chassagne-Montrachet.
-Less extravagant aromatically than most 2019 white Burgundies, it opens slowly as it breathes in the glass.
-Lots of nuances of white fruit and jasmine.
-Ripe and rich, but very elegant, with a smooth and supple texture that glides across your palate.
-Drink now or cellar.
+Less flamboyant in its aromas than most 2019 white Burgundies, it opens up slowly as it breathes in the glass.
+It offers a wealth of nuances of white fruit and jasmine.
+Ripe and rich, yet very elegant, with a smooth, supple texture that glides across the palate.
+Ready to drink now or worth cellaring.